Gyeongju: Geography and climate

 Gyeongju's drainage patterns are shaped by these lines of mountains.
 The Dongdae Mountains divide a narrow foothills area on their east, and various internal river systems to the west.
 Most of the city's interior is drained by the small Hyeongsan River, which flows north from Ulsan and meets the sea at Pohang Harbor.
 The Hyeongsan's chief tributaries include the Bukcheon and Namcheon, which join it in Gyeongju Basin.

 The southwestern corner of Gyeongju, on the far side of the Taebaek range, drains into the Geumho River, which then flows into the Nakdong.
 A small area of the south, just west of the Dongdae range, drains into the Taehwa River, which flows into the Bay of Ulsan.

 The Gyeongju coastline runs for 36.1 km between Pohang in the north and Ulsan in the south.
 There are no islands or large bays, only the small indentations made by the small streams flowing off the Dongdae ridgeline.
 Because of this, the city has no significant ports, though there are 12 small harbors.
 One such harbor in Gyeongju's southeast corner is home to the Ulsan base of the National Maritime Police.
 This base is responsible for security over a wide area of South Korea's east-central coast.
+The coastline of Gyeongju is also notable for its well-developed marine terraces, which provide important evidence of tectonic uplift and sea-level changes during the Quaternary period.
+These landforms, particularly around the Yangnam area, serve as a significant geological resource for studying the paleogeography of the East Sea coast.